juju/docs/src/en/developer-resources.md

-Title: Resources | Developer guide
+Title: Using resources | Developer guide

-# Developer resources
+# Using resources

 Many applications require binary resources to complete the install process.
 While it is possible for a charm to download this software from package